Supports for English Learners

 - Translated test directions

-- Use of bilingual word-to-word dictionaries
+- Use of approved bilingual word-to-word dictionaries

 Who's Eligible